Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-08-25-november-fork.md/nov-fork.md

 1. The token-liquidity app will be stopped temporarily.
 The stop will be announced on the [PSF Twitter](https://twitter.com/PSF_DAO) feed as well as the [PSF Telegram](https://t.me/permissionless_software) channel.<br /><br />

 2. The BCHN-chain coins and tokens will be split into a separate wallet.
 Then the token-liquidity app on the ABC-chain will be brought back online.
-This step is only expected to last for a few minutes.
+It is hoped this step can be accomplished quickly.
 When the token-liquidity app is back online, on the ABC-chain, it will be announced on Twitter and Telegram.<br /><br />

 3. We will fork wallet.fullstack.cash to create a web wallet for the BCHN-chain.
 The address will be bchn.wallet.fullstack.cash.
 This will allow people to easily split their BCH and SLP tokens.
 We will post step-by-step directions on YouTube.<br /><br />